 - Has a maximum payment of $2,000 per month.

-- It is available for up to three years from the date of the accident.
+- Available for up to three years from the date of the accident.

 - Requires documentation from both your doctor and employer.